eyasir329/cse_academic_s20-21/Semester_IV/cse_2202/README.md

-## CSE-2201: Database Management Systems
+## CSE-2202: Design and Analysis of Algorithms

 Course Teacher